Box Hill bus interchange

 The Box Hill bus interchange is a major public transport hub.

-The interchange opened in 1987 as part of the Box Hill Central shopping centre, which sits above the train station and near the terminus for the 109 tram.
+The interchange opened in 1987 as part of the Box Hill Central shopping centre, which sits above the train station and near the terminus for the route 109 tram.

 Box Hill has experienced substantial commercial and residential growth in recent years and with this growth expected to continue, the Victorian Government has committed to explore the options available to improve the Box Hill bus interchange.